sajjadGG/book-python/basics/comprehensions/map.rst

 >>>
 >>>
 >>> astronauts = [{'firstname': fname, 'lastname': lname}
-...                for person in DATA
+...                for person in PEOPLE
 ...                if person['is_astronaut']
 ...                and (name := person['name'].split())
 ...                and (fname := name[0].capitalize())